splunk/public-o11y-docs/get-started/get-started-guide/scaled-rollout.rst

    :width: 100%
    :alt:

-To configure your users, teams, and tokens complete the following tasks:
+To configure your users, teams, and tokens, complete the following tasks:

 #. :ref:`phase3-pipeline`
 #. :ref:`phase3-rotate-token`